electricbookworks/electric-book/index.md

 ### Translations

-[Add translations]({{ site.baseurl }}/docs/setup/translations.html) of a book to a project, and localise features like [landing pages](https://deploy-preview-471--electric-book.netlify.app/fr/) and button text.
+[Add translations]({{ site.baseurl }}/docs/setup/translations.html) of a book to a project, and localise (i.e. provide translations for) landing pages and button text.

 ### Variant editions